mlops-for-all/mlops-for-all.github.io/content/en/docs/appendix/metallb.md

 ## What is MetalLB?

-When using Kubernetes, cloud platforms such as AWS, GCP, and Azure provide their own load balancer, but on-premise clusters require additional installations of modules that provide load balancing.
+When using Kubernetes, cloud platforms such as AWS, GCP, and Azure provide their load balancer.
+On-premise clusters, however, require additional installations of modules that provide load balancing.
-[MetalLB](https://metallb.universe.tf/) is an open-source project that provides load balancers that can be used in bare metal environments.
+[MetalLB](https://metallb.universe.tf/) is an open-source project that provides load balancers in bare-metal environments.

 ## Requirements